Evidence-Based Guide to Plaque and Tartar Prevention

 - Hard-to-reach areas are missed

 Even well-intentioned owners struggle to brush daily.
+That’s why many veterinarians recommend combining brushing with daily systemic plaque support.

 How Dental Powders Work